 How Projects Work

-The Endangered Archives Programme welcomes applications for project funding to investigate, digitize and preserve the content of archives.
+The Endangered Archives Programme welcomes applications for project funding to investigate, digitise and preserve the content of archives.
 We expect projects to enhance local capability to manage and preserve these collections into the future.
 Therefore all applications for funding must involve at least one archival partner in the country where the material is based, training should be provided for local staff, and digitisation equipment must remain in the country.
 Applications are normally made via a host institution, such as a university, library or government archive which administers the award.
 The host institution can be based anywhere in the world, though applications from those based in the project country are particularly welcomed.

 - ENGAGEMENT & IMPACT provides some examples of how our collections are used by researchers and others

 - ETHICAL USE OF COLLECTIONS and the takedown policy